mikenomitch/containers/README.md

     enableInternet: true
   };

-  constructor(ctx: any, env: any) {
-    super(ctx, env);
-    // containerConfig will be used automatically when the container boots }
+  // containerConfig will be used automatically
+  // when the container boots
 }
 ```